 The first Open Access institutional repository in the country – Biblioteca Digital da Universidade Jean Piaget de Cabo Verde – has been registered in OpenDOAR (an authoritative directory of academic Open Access repositories) in February 2009.
-Currently it includes 231 research outputs from 191 authors: research articles, conference papers, theses and other types of gray literature, books and learning objects.
-These research outputs are from 1944 through 2011.
+In 2013, it included 231 research outputs from 191 authors: research articles, conference papers, theses and other types of gray literature, books and learning objects.
 The repository interface is in Portuguese.

 The specific objective of using ICT in education was reinforced by the Strategic Education Plan for 2003-2013, which recommended the use of ICT in education.